danielphan2003/flk/README.md

 - My server only has public IPv6 address, so it makes senses to use [Tailscale][tailscale] to share it with my friends.
 Besides, you get all the amazing things [WireGuard][wireguard] has to offer, as well as hostname addresses that just resolves to that host's IP, so I can do fancy things like adding a server with address "pik2" and MC would resolve it to the proper address.

 ## TODOS
-- [ ] Caddy reverse proxy with Tailscale!
+- [x] Caddy reverse proxy with Tailscale!
 See [tailscale/tailscale#1235][tailscale-reverse-proxy] for updates.
-  I really look forward to this, it just makes me want to abandon DuckDNS altogether and host everything locally.
-  I hope to access them via custom TLDs and have HTTPS as the same time.
+  Currently services is only accessible via subpaths (i.e. `/vault`, `/grafana` etc.), but that's good enough.
 - [x] Automatically update packages via [dan-nixpkgs][dan-nixpkgs].
 - [ ] [Unlock LUKS file systems via Tor][tor-luks-unlock].
 - [ ] (delayed indefinitely) Fully pass `nix -Lv flake check`.